How to Become a Cruise Ship Massage Therapist (2025): Life, Salary, and Lifestyle

 Table of Contents

-Life on a cruise ship isn’t a vacation (well, for you at least!).
+Working on a cruise ship isn’t a vacation (well, for you at least!).
 You’ll be working long hours—think 12-hour shifts, six days a week.
 Expect to be hands-on, delivering around 10-12 massages a day.
 That’s a lot of kneading and soothing, so make sure you’re ready to keep your energy high and your technique flawless!

 Unlike working in a land-based spa, your clients will be in vacation mode, which means they’ll expect top-tier service even as you power through a long day.
 You’ll need to maintain your focus, enthusiasm, and energy to meet the demands of guests looking to relax after a day of excursions, dining, and entertainment.